vinecopulib/vinecopulib/README.md

    `(M[d-j-1, j], {M[0, j], ..., M[t-1, j]})` or
    `(M[t-1, j], {M[d-j-1, j], M[0, j], ..., M[t-2, j]})`.

-Condition 6 already implies conditions 2-5, but is more difficult to check by hand.

 ### Fit and select a vine copula model

 The method `select_all()` performs parameter estimation and automatic